 Hunting with the 7.62×39

 For many years, the .30-30 Win cartridge has been considered a top deer round.
 However, many modern hunters have moved from traditional bolt and lever guns to semi-automatic firearms like the AR-15.
 In these guns, the .30-30 is no longer an option.
 The cartridge is simply too long, and its rimed case would be a bear to work with in an AR.
-But is the 7.62×39 a cartridge that can replicate the performance of the classic .30-30?
+But is 7.62×39 hunting ammo a suitable cartridge for replicating the performance of the classic .30-30?

 Let me say that the two rounds do not offer identical performance.
 Each cartridge has its own performance advantages and drawbacks.
 It is quite possible that hunters used to shooting the .30-30 may not care for the performance of the 7.62×39.
 On the other hand, many other shooters will prefer the 7.62×39.
 Let’s take a quick look at the suitability of the 7.62×39 for hunting.

 This article originally ran in March of 2017; with hunting season upon us, it seemed like a good idea to bring it back.

 While a good hunting load is much more than a measurement of its energy, foot-pounds are used as an estimate of effectiveness by many hunters.
 Does the 7.62×39 have enough energy to get the job done?
 Yes.
 In general, expect about 1,450 – 1,550 ft-lbs of energy from most 7.62×39 loads.
 This is well below 2,800 ft-lbs (+/-) from a .308 Win, but much closer to the 1,800 – 1,900 ft-lbs seen with the .30-30 Win.